About Me

 Summary

 • We propose a likelihood based estimator for BLP-style demand models that natively incorporates multiple sources of data: “micro” data from individual purchases and aggregate data on shares and prices.
+We introduce a property of our estiamtor called conformance: the estimator’s rate of convergence will be the fastest possible given the variation available in the data.
+For example, the researcher can leverage both variation in choice probabilities through the likelihood and variation in product level restrictions to identify random coefficients, without pretesting.

-Bundling Demand in K-12 Broadband Procurement
+The Benefits of Bundling Demand in K-12 Broadband Procurement

 arXiv